Find the answers to the most frequently asked questions about Waterton Lakes National Park

 Q:Are pets allowed in Waterton Lakes National Park?

-Q:As a visitor to the park, what can I expect to do while I'm there?
+Q:As a visitor to the park, what can I expect to do while I'm at Waterton Lakes National Park?

 A:There are stables nearby for horseback riding in the Waterton National Park area.
 Theres Cameron Lake nearby, a Glacial formed Alpine Lake where visitors canoe or paddle boat.
 Red Rock Canyon Road, a mountain trail that goes by black bear and grizzly habitats.
 At the end of the road is a mountain canyon where Big Horn Sheep are often seen grazing.
 There are also boats cruises and of course miles and miles of hiking trails for visitors to explore.